-After Derek Chauvin verdict, Garland to announce DOJ Minneapolis policing probe
+After Derek Chauvin verdict, Garland announces DOJ Minneapolis policing probe

 Announcement comes one day after Derek Chauvin found guilty of second degree murder for killing George Floyd

-Attorney General Merrick Garland will announce Wednesday that the Justice Department will be conducting an investigation of law enforcement in Minneapolis following the death of George Floyd, Fox News has confirmed.
+Attorney General Merrick Garland announced Wednesday that the Justice Department will be conducting an investigation of law enforcement in Minneapolis following the death of George Floyd.

 The announcement comes one day after a Hennepin County jury found former police officer Derek Chauvin guilty of second degree murder for killing Floyd.